Chun Doo-hwan: Hanahoe

-Chun formed Hanahoe as a secret military club shortly after his promotion to general officer.
-It was predominantly composed of his fellow graduates from the 11th class of the Korea Military Academy, as well as other friends and supporters.
-The membership to this secret club was predominately restricted to officers from the Gyeongsang Province with just a token membership reserved for a Cholla Province officer.
-This secret organization's existence within a highly regimented and rigid hierarchical organization of the army was only possible because it was under the patronage of then President Park Chung-hee.
+Chun formed Hanahoe as a secret military clique shortly after his promotion to general officer.
+It was predominantly composed of his fellow graduates from the 11th class of the KMA, as well as other friends and supporters.
+Membership was predominantly restricted to officers from the Gyeongsang Province with just a token membership reserved for a Cholla Province officer.
+Hanahoe's existence within a highly regimented and rigid hierarchical organization of the army was only possible because it was under the patronage of then President Park.

-Assassination of Park Chung-hee
+Assassination of Park Chung Hee

-On 26 October 1979, South Korean President Park Chung-hee was assassinated by Kim Jae-kyu, Director of the KCIA, while at a dinner party.
+On 26 October 1979, Park was assassinated by Kim Jae-kyu, Director of the KCIA, while at a dinner party.
 Secretly, Kim had invited General Jeong Seung-hwa, Army Chief of Staff, and Kim Jeong-seop, Vice-Deputy Director of the KCIA, to dinner in another room that night as well.
-Although Jeong Seung-hwa was neither present during nor involved in the shooting of the President, his involvement later proved crucial.
+Although Jeong Seung-hwa was neither present during nor involved in the shooting of Park, his presence at the scene later proved crucial to his downfall.
 In the chaos that followed, Kim Jae-kyu was not arrested for many hours, as details of the incident were initially unclear.

 After some confusion over the constitutional procedures for presidential succession, Prime Minister Choi Kyu-ha finally ascended to the position of Acting President.
-Soon after, Jeong named Chun's Security Command to head up the investigation into the mysterious assassination.
+Soon after, Jeong named Chun's Security Command to head up the investigation into the assassination.
 Chun immediately ordered his subordinates to draw up plans for the creation of an all-powerful "Joint Investigation Headquarters".

 On 27 October, Chun called for a meeting in his commander's office.
 Invited were four key individuals now responsible for all intelligence collection nationwide: KCIA Deputy Chief of Foreign Affairs, KCIA Deputy Chief of Domestic Affairs, Attorney General, and Chief of the National Police.
 Chun had each person searched at the door on his way in, before having them seated and informing them of the President's death.
-Chun declared the KCIA held full responsibility for the President's assassination, and its organization was therefore under investigation for the crime.
+Chun declared the KCIA held full responsibility for Park's assassination, and its organization was therefore under investigation for the crime.
 Chun stated that the KCIA would no longer be allowed to exercise its own budget:

 Chun subsequently ordered all intelligence reports to now be sent to his office at 8:00 am and 5:00 pm every day, so he could decide what information to give higher command.
 In one move, Chun had taken control of the entire nation's intelligence organizations.
 Chun then put the KCIA Deputy Chief of Foreign Affairs in charge of running the day-to-day business of the KCIA.

 Major Park Jun-kwang, working under Chun at the time, later commented:

-During the investigation and concerned for the welfare of President Park's family, Chun personally gave money (US$500,000) from Park's slush fund to Park Geun-hye, who was 27 at the time.
-He was reprimanded for this by General Jeong.
+During the investigation, Chun personally gave money (US$500,000) from Park's slush fund to Park's daughter Park Geun-hye, who was 27 at the time.
+He was reprimanded for this by Jeong.

-12 December coup d’état
+On 5 November, a preliminary report was released by Chun, placing full responsibility of Park's assassination on Kim and his associates.